 The Chief Executive Officer of DP and the Port Management Group are responsible for the effective implementation of this EMP.
-Authorisation and endorsement of responsibilities within the EMP rest with this role.

-The administration of the EMP document is the responsibility of the Environmental Manager under the management of the General Manager Corporate Services, to ensure the document is regularly reviewed and updated.
+The administration of the EMP document is the responsibility of the Environmental Manager under the management of the Senior Manager, Work, Health Safety, Environment & Security, to ensure the document is regularly reviewed and updated.